Lake Baandee

-Lake Baandee, sometimes referred to as Baandee Lake or Baandee Lakes, is an ephemeral salt lake located in the Wheatbelt region of Western Australia, approximately 8 km east of Doodlakine and 25 km east of Kelleberrin just off Great Eastern Highway.
+Lake Baandee, sometimes referred to as Baandee Lake or Baandee Lakes, is an ephemeral salt lake in the Wheatbelt region of Western Australia, approximately 8 km east of Doodlakine and 25 km east of Kellerberrin just off Great Eastern Highway.
 The town of Hines Hill is also located along the edge of the lake.

 Description

 The lake is part of the Salt River system which lies within an ancient drainage zone.
 The landscape is primarily composed of broad, flat valley floors linked by chains of salt lakes, or playa and gently sloped valley sides containing many rocky outcrops that rises to sandplains that undulate gently.
 The Salt River falls within the Mount Caroline Vegetation System of the Avon Botanical District.
 The valley floors contain salt lakes as well as braided discontinuous channels surrounded by lunettes.

 The lakes often contain no vegetation and are fringed by salt-tolerant species such as Halosarcia species of samphire, Atriplex species of saltbush and Maireana species of bluebush.
 These areas are followed by flats with Melaleuca uncinata thickets then into open woodlands of Eucalyptus loxophleba (York gum), Eucalyptus salmonophloia (salmon gum), Eucalyptus salubris (gimlet) and Eucalyptus longicornis (morrel).